Unboxed-Software/solana-course/content/cpi-guard.md

 ### Approve

-The CPI guard prevents from approving a delegate of a token account via CPI.
+The CPI Guard prevents from approving a delegate of a token account via CPI.
 You can approve a delegate via a client instruction, but not CPI.
 The `process_approve` function of the `Token Extension Program` runs the [same checks to determine if the guard is enabled and its currently in a CPI](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/processor.rs#L583).

 This means an end user is not at risk of signing a transaction that indirectly approves a delegate over their token account without the knowledge of the user.
 Before, the user was at the mercy of their wallet to notify them of transactions like this ahead of time.